 Digestive enzymes.
 The body’s ability to process and absorb nutrients in the food can be greatly affected by cancer.
 Digestive enzymes help the body to break down food, making it easier to absorb nutrients.
 Thus they can be extremely valuable, in particular to dogs experiencing diarrhoea or weight loss.

 Turmeric (Curcumine) is the spice found in curry which gives it the yellow colour.
 Although more research is needed, studies show turmeric may have the ability to inhibit growth of certain tumours and metastasis.
 Here is a recipe for turmeric paste for dogs.
+Turmeric should be used with extreme caution in dogs undergoing chemotherapy as it has been shown to interfere with how these drugs work and to reduce their efficacy.

 Milk Thistle protects against or treats liver cells from damage from toxins such as chemotherapy drugs.